csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 # Independence Random Variable

-If the joint probability of A and B is equal to the product of the probabilities of A and B, then events A and B are called **independent events** :
+If the joint probability of A and B equals to the product of the probabilities of A and B, then events A and B are called **independent events** :

 <p align="center">
     <span>$P(A, B) = P(A)P(B)$</span>